By: Matt Scott

 By 10:30am on Saturday, the beginning of the week of action, about 50 activists arrived, some wearing camo, others in what they might call civilian clothes, and mostly all wearing masks.
 They began gathering near the playground at Gresham Park.
 Small groups unfurled banners listing just a few of demands of the movement: “Defend the Forest” and “Disarm Defund Dismantle.”

-By 11:00am, the scheduled start time, the crowd grew to over 200.
-A cluster of people wearing white T-shirts began throwing powdered ink in the air, decorating their uniforms for the week with children joyfully darting into the clouds of colored ink while their parents watched from a clothing-safe distance away.
+By 11:00 a.m., the scheduled start time, the crowd grew to over 200.
+A cluster of people wearing white T-shirts began throwing powdered ink in the air, decorating their uniforms for the week with children joyfully darting into the brightly-colored clouds while their parents watched from a clothing-safe distance away.

 The community’s dedication to caring for each other became evident as pairs of volunteer medics patrolled the edges of the crowd, and water carriers passed out bottles while verbally reminding the crowd to hydrate.
-Passenger vans shuttled participants from a nearby church to alleviate parking concerns of previous weeks of action.
+Passenger vans shuttled participants from a nearby church to alleviate parking issues seen in previous weeks of action.

 At 11:30am a powder-paint covered Matthew Johnson, Interim Executive Director of Beloved Commune formally kicked the the rally off acknowledging the variety of individuals, tactics, and beliefs of those gathered.
 “There are many things we do not agree on,” Johnson began, “but we all came here to what?” he continued.
 “TO STOP COP CITY,” the crowd yelled in response.

 After about an hour of speeches, one last group chant, “we have nothing to lose but our chains” announced the start of the march to from Gresham Park to Weelaunee People’s Park.